tanweiyi00/Power-BI-Project/Codebasics-Project/README.md

 This opportunity gave me firsthand experience of working in a company and served as a valuable chance to gain insights into the role and responsibilities of a data analyst.

  1. Learn how to apply metrics through appropriate visualization techniques.
- 2. Learn Power Query Editor DAX Language Data Modeliing
+ 2. Learn Power Query Editor DAX Language Data Modelling.
- 3. Gain a deeper comprehension of proper data modeling practices.
+ 3. Gain a deeper comprehension of proper data modelling practices.
  4. Establish connections between tables using a star schema and establish many-to-one relationships.

 ![data-model](https://github.com/tanweiyi00/Power-BI-Project/assets/134860918/d13f80aa-e6ca-4577-a65e-742b42be8fce)